 Because fridges are cold, and cold slows down the rate of biodegradation, the process of complete degradation might take a very long time, possibly even a year or two.
 At that point, the mould and bacteria colonies have consumed their easy meal, and we’ll have a container of alien-like gunk.
 What was once some handy leftovers has now completely transformed by living organisms.
 One hundred percent biodegradability has been achieved – there is not a single speck of rice left.

-Composting is a human driven process for managing organic waste that employs biodegradation to do the hard work.
-It is the same biological process that turns fallen leaf litter into new soil.
+Composting is a human-driven process for managing organic waste that employs biodegradation to do the hard work.
+It uses the same biological process that turns fallen leaf litter into new soil.

 Take our leftover rice.
 If we dump it in our home compost system instead of the fridge, it will biodegrade far more rapidly.
 Conditions are warm, and there are many more microscopic organisms – plus small animals like worms and insects – ready to use the rice as an energy source.
 In these conditions, the rice might completely disappear in a few weeks.

 Healthy compost is a mix of things, all of them natural.
 It includes organic matter such as worm castings, nutrients and beneficial organisms that are important for healthy soil.
-As the ingredients biodegrade, gases are released.
-The type of gas is determined by the composting conditions.
+As the ingredients biodegrade, gases are released, but unlike in nature, the release of these gases can be managed to a degree.
+The type of gas released is determined by the composting conditions.

 When composting happens with oxygen present it is called ‘aerobic biodegradation’.
-In these conditions, the gaseous by-product is carbon dioxide.
+In these conditions, the gas by-product is carbon dioxide.

 Both of these biodegradation processes – anerobic and anaerobic – can happen inside our home compost bin.
-If we look after our compost – turn it so it gets air, add brown matter so it doesn’t turn into a smelly, wet sludge – then we can maintain our compost aerobically.
+If we look after our compost – turn it so it gets air, add brown matter (such as straw, dried leaves and plant prunings) so it doesn’t turn into a stinky, wet sludge – then we can maintain our compost aerobically.
 This means our compost won’t smell, we’ll optimise the conditions for producing nutrient-rich organic matter, and our neighbours won’t complain.
 And just as importantly, we’ll avoid producing methane.

 Generally, most food scraps can go in a home compost system, although many people avoid cooked food and meat scraps because they attract vermin.
 Also, many plant-based manufactured materials can safely go in a compost such as paper, pure cotton fabric and egg cartons.